LillyWho/Deployment/README.md

 This will take a long time.
 Once it's done, Dirsec would be yours again.

 # Installation Guide
 Dirsec is designed to be very easy to use and setup.
 But you might be unfamiliar with basic aspects of system management and linux server administration.
 I was, as well.
 Therefore I'll give you a very detailed guide and walkthrough on how to do it.
+This tutorial is aimed at inexperienced computer users, so I'll be very pedantic throughout and explain everything very clearly.

-Experienced sysadmins, all you have to do is to wget the file and run it.
+Experienced sysadmins, all you have to do is to spinup a blank Ubuntu 14.04 server, clone the repository, and run `deploy.sh` as root.

 ## Part 1: Creating a DigitalOcean VPS
 You'll need a Linux Virtual Private Server.
 At Dirsec, we use a company called Digitalocean.com.
 They are very reputable, and offer cheap but high quality servers.